AviatrixSystems/Docs/HowTos/copilot_faq.rst

 Can the data retention be adjusted ?
 ===============================================================================

-Today you can set a threshhold based on disk space available
+Today you can set a threshhold based on disk space available, so that you can remove the old records

 Can we turn topology tunnels Red/Green based on tunnel status ?
 ===============================================================================